korsakjakub/kwant-tutorials-zps/README.md

 - Jakub Korsak
 - Paweł Sidorczak (best rank)

-The tutorials had been exported to a github-pages website (see [website url](https://korsakjakub.github.io/kwant-tutorials-zps/)) and can be freely tested and explored via cloud notebooks (ex.
+The tutorials are published to Quarto (see [website url](https://korsakjakub.quarto.pub/quarto-kwant-tutorials-zps/)) and can be freely tested and explored via cloud notebooks (ex.
 Google Collab)